 We are finishing strong with our month long Science Celebration.
 Today Tatiana from The Musings of Mum is sharing a great hands-on exploration of the conductivity of liquids.
 Don’t let that intimidate you.
 The kids get to use a buzzer- how fun is that?
+Keep reading for instructions for a conductivity experiment.

 How to Explore Conductivity of Liquids.